Plant intelligence: Modern research

-Raja et al (2020) found that potted French bean plants, when planted 30 centimetres from a garden cane, would adjust their growth patterns to enable themselves to use the cane as a support in the future.
+Raja et al. (2020) found that potted French bean plants, when planted 30 centimetres from a garden cane, would adjust their growth patterns to enable themselves to use the cane as a support in the future.
 Raja later stated that "If the movement of plants is controlled and affected by objects in their vicinity, then we are talking about more complex behaviours (rather than simple) reactions".
 Raja proposed that researchers should look for corresponding cognitive signatures.

+František Baluška (2021) argues for a model called the Cellular Basis of Consciousness (CBC) which proposes that all cells are conscious.
+The model has been criticized for being based on only speculation and lacking empirical evidence for its claim that cells have consciousness.

 A minority of researchers within the field of plant neurobiology argue that plants are conscious organisms.
-Peter Wohlleben argued for plant sentience in his 2016 book The Hidden Life of Trees.
-The book was widely criticized by biologists and forest scientists for using strong anthropomorphic and teleological language such as describing trees as having friendships and registering fear, love and pain.
-It has been described as containing a "conglomeration of half-truths, biased judgements, and wishful thinking".
-František Baluška argues for a model called the Cellular Basis of Consciousness (CBC) which proposes that all cells are conscious.
-The model has been criticized for being based on only speculation and lacking empirical evidence for its claim that cells have consciousness.

-Organizations

-Modern research on plant cognition is conducted by researchers associated with the Society for Plant Neurobiology that was established in 2005.
-Due to criticisms from botanists and complaints from early members that affiliations with the Society were negatively impacting their careers, the Society was renamed the Society of Plant Signaling and Behavior (SPSB) in 2009.
-Research on plant intelligence is also conducted by the International Laboratory of Plant Neurobiology headed by Stefano Mancuso.
-It has been described as "the world's only laboratory dedicated to plant intelligence".
+Although arguments in favor of plant intelligence tend to draw similarities between plant phenomena and animal neurobiology, it is unsure if these traits are significantly comparable to their neural counterparts.
+Structures like phloem, although similar to neurons, cannot be considered as convergent structures, and terms such as plant "neural networks" are similarly regarded to how we interpret the word "learning" in the context of AI, that is, they are closer to metaphors.

+Definition of intelligence

+One of the biggest debates in regard to plant intelligence is how intelligence is defined, as a lack of consensus in its meaning can lead to varying interpretations.

+In Anthony Trewavas's "Plant Intelligence: An Overview" (2016), Trewavas collects multiple definitions of intelligence from various sources: